Setting up a VM as your remote workstation

 Leave the text in the file box unmodified and click ‘Ok’:

 The first time you do this, you’ll be asked if you trust the authors of the files in this folder.
-Check the box Trust the authors of all files in the parent folder
+Click Trust Folder & Continue.
+Then, the second window will pop up.
+Check the box Trust the authors of all files in the parent folder, and then click the Yes button:

 And finally, after all of the above steps, you’ll be able to see all of your remote code files in the ‘files’ pane on the left: